getpawprint/slate/source/includes/_intake.md

 appointment.date | string | Date portion of the appointment, e.g. "2019-07-20".
 appointment.time | string? | Time portion of the appointment in 24 hour time, e.g. "15:30" or "09:45".
 appointment.timezone | string? | https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
+appointment.type | string? | Broad category; see `appointment_type` table in database
+appointment.reason | string? | More details about why this appointment is being made

 ## Get intake form